enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-group-ii.md

 { "_id": "Water", "averagePower": 366.5 }
 ```

 Next, we can use the `$min` and `$max` accumulators to calculate the lowest and highest power level for each `type` of pokémon.
-We will save the weakest in a field called `w` and the strongest in a field called `s`.
+We will save the weakest in a field called `w`, and the strongest in a field called `s`.
 ```javascript
 db.pokemon.aggregate([
   {